Mets Spring Training

 Unique ballpark fare

 Nathan's hot dogs are served throughout the ballpark.
 Knishes are sold at some concession stands.
-Specialty stands in recent years have served up such treats as the taco in a helmet, crêpes and cheese steaks (not the Philly kind - these had cheese poured on top).
-In 2013, fried desserts were introduced, as fried oreos (5 cookies) and nutter butters (a small package worth) sell for $6 on the first and third base concourse.
+Specialty stands in recent years have served up such treats as the taco in a helmet, crêpes and chicken or tuna salad sandwiches.
+In 2013, fried desserts were introduced at carts on the first and third base concourse and that's still where fried oreos (5 cookies) sell for $6.
 Behind home plate is the Ulti-Met Grill.
-Besides offering grilled burgers and dogs, it's the place to go to get Brooklyn Lager.
+It's the place to go to get grilled burgers, brats and dogs.
 Bud, Bud Light and Michelob Ultra have been the ballpark's readily available on draft mainstays over the years, with a few other lesser nationally known labels found on tap at various points of sale, which include the left field line Tiki Bar and right field line Bullpen Bar.
-Fountain drink service comes from Pepsi.
+Fountain drink service comes from Coke.

 Ballpark Area Info